bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `AUTOZ` sets up automatic Z shimming in RNMRA.
 In order for this to function RNMR must have access to both the lock and shim controls.
-The step must be between 0 and 1, while time must be between 4 and 100.
+In order for `AUTOZ` to have any effect the automatic Z shimming flag (as set and displayed by `SET AUTOZ`) must be on.
+If either the step or time is omitted RNMR will prompt for them with the current values as a defualt.
+The step must be between 0.0 and 1.0 inclusive, while time must be between 4.0 and 100.0 inclusive.
 # B
 ---
 ## BC